tetriseffect/MKAuto/readme.txt

 1. Run Remote Play on your PC, and connect to your PS4 or PS5
 2. Start the tower you want to complete
 3. Run the script.
-The script clicks continue after each match is done
+The script clicks continue (by hitting Enter) after each match is done

 A few notes: